SwissDataScienceCenter/renku/docs/docs/10-users/50-code/guides/20-connect-renku-account-to-github-or-gitlab-account.md

    use repositories in Renku.

-Now you can [add code repositories to your projects](/docs/users/code/guides/add-code-repository-to-project) and read & write them in sessions!
+Now you can [add code repositories to your projects](add-code-repository-to-project) and read & write them in sessions!

 import connectAccountsVideo from './connect-your-renku-account-to-your-github-or-gitlab-account-10.mov';